Our Curriculum philosophy is below, showing why we do it the way we do it here at St Mary of the Angels.

 Why Twinkl then I hear you ask?

 We know that what we do works well, and Twinkl aligns most closely to our progressive development of sounds for children, using consolidation of prior learning and building new learning of sounds (phonemes), exploring using these together, and then reviewing our learning.
 We also teach common exception words, We aim to make it fun, keep it addressed regularly and monitor the success it is having.
-We have already started the process of involving parents and keeping them informed also- two workshops for Reception have already taken place in May 2023.
+We have already started the process of involving parents and keeping them informed - a workshop for Reception has taken place in March 2024.
+A new one planned for early 2025!
 These ppts of the workshops are on the Class pages for parents to access.
-Our door is always open.

 Our new Phonics Policy Statement is ready and available here, also.